- It is against the law for anyone to make you have an abortion.

 Physical Risks of Abortion

 On occasion, it is necessary to receive a transfusion to replace lost blood from heavy bleeding during abortion.
-Even with a medical (RU-486) abortion, bleeding can last 13-15 days or more.
+Even with a medical abortion (RU-486 or the abortion pill), bleeding can last 13-15 days or more.

 The abortion procedure can cause infection requiring antibiotics and may result in the need for a surgical procedure to fully empty the uterus.
 Incomplete abortion (leaving any part of the baby or after-birth in you) could lead to a fatal infection.
 Infection may cause scarring of the pelvic organs.
 Serious infection in very young, vulnerable organs could lead to infertility (the inability to get pregnant in the future).